digicademy/cobj_xpath/Documentation/Tutorials/FluidtemplateXpathXslt/Index.rst

 `http://lists.typo3.org/pipermail/typo3-dev/2011-January/042417.html
 <http://lists.typo3.org/pipermail/typo3-dev/2011-January/042417.html>`_ ).

-For this reason version 1.2.0 of cobj\_xpath provides a Xpath query view helper that can be used inside Fluid templates to execute queries.
+The XPATH content object provides an XPATH query view helper that can be used inside Fluid templates to execute queries.
 The view helper passes back the "raw" result.
 This makes it possible to get arrays or other multi value results directly within